logicmoo/logicmoo_workspace/packs_xtra/logicmoo_chat/README.md

 (see https://gitlab.logicmoo.org/gitlab/logicmoo/logicmoo_workspace/-/blob/master/packs_xtra/logicmoo_chat/prolog/pllm/)

 ## PROBLEM
 Language Models can engage in freeform dialog and generate palatable word salad better than any other systems.
 They do well holding a topic of conversation on its own, but has difficulty with letting users create the flow.
-Language Models might be sophisticated enough to pick up context, sentiment, or emotion and use them effectively and not just leveraging the ìEliza Effect.î
+Language Models might be sophisticated enough to pick up context, sentiment, or emotion and use them effectively and not just leveraging the ‚ÄúEliza Effect.‚Äù

 Perhaps the problem is due to Language Models spending too much parameter space into acquiring syntactic correctness.
 Most people are waiting for larger versions of Language Models to come out as they assume they likely runs out of parameter space before actual semantics are learned.
-(Ignore for now OpenAIís argument that many of the ìsubtleties of the humanî have been embedding itself in our syntax).
+(Ignore for now OpenAI‚Äôs argument that many of the ‚Äúsubtleties of the human‚Äù have been embedding itself in our syntax).

 ## IDEA
 The Logicmoo system removes all of the syntactic requirements from Language Models.
 This allows faster bootstrap training times by feeding they an entirely Logic Form (LF) .
 Without these constraints Language Models will have the best chance at successfully showing its abilities.
 Logicmoo ensures all parameter space is dedicated to semantics and logic.